open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 working Meter MUST be returned as a fallback rather than returning null or throwing an exception, its `name` SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.

-When a Schema URL is passed as an argument when creating a `Meter` the emitted telemetry for that `Meter` MUST be associated with the Schema URL, provided that the emitted data format is capable of representing such association.

 Configuration (i.e., [MetricExporters](#metricexporter),
 [MetricReaders](#metricreader) and [Views](#view)) MUST be managed solely by the